magic-markk/ErDerSol.dk/README.md

 - The database is hosted on Supabase.

 ER-diagram with crow's foot notation:

 ![ER diagram is found in root directory](https://github.com/magic-markk/ErDerSol.dk/blob/main/margin-ER-Diagram%202.0.png "ErDerSol ER-diagram")

+The two tables have a "one and only one to zero or many" relation.

 ## Setup